 - These extreme new laws take many forms including criminalizing women and doctors, trying to outlaw abortion altogether, shutting down clinics, restricting access based on income level and dictating which medical procedures are available

-If the Supreme Court overturns Roe v.
+Now that the Supreme Court has overturned Roe v.
 Wade, 28 states are expected to move quickly to ban abortion, 13 states have “trigger bans” already in place, which would ban abortion automatically.

 - 56% of Black people in America live in the south.
 Many of the new laws rolling back abortion rights are in southern states - disproportionately impacting Black women.